milessabin/export-hook/README.md

 If the type class user doesn't want derived or subclass instances they simply omit the corresponding import in which case they will only see underived base instances.

-## Feedback wanted!
+## Current status

-This is a proof of concept ... please create issues here or hop on the [shapeless][shapeless-gitter] or [cats][cats-gitter] gitter channels and let us know what you think.
+This is a young project and we are keen to get input from anyone who finds it useful ... please create issues here or hop on the [gitter channel][exporthook-gitter].
+Discussion is also welcome on the [shapeless][shapeless-gitter] and [cats][cats-gitter] gitter channels ... please let us know what you think.

 ## Using export-hook